 Dimensions Of Wellness

-Tuning in to and fostering our wellbeing is more important than ever, especially with the challenges we have all faced this year.
-There is one model that can greatly help called The Dimensions of Wellness wheel.
+Making the right choices for your health and wellbeing can be challenging.
+Tuning in to and fostering our wellbeing is more important than ever, especially with the challenges we have all faced recently.

 Occupational wellness means achievement of a healthy work-life balance, managing workplace stress and building and maintaining relationships with your co-workers.

 - Top Tip – Look at volunteer opportunities locally.
 Even just a few hours of volunteer work can improve your mood and provide a sense of fulfilment.

 A state of physical wellness includes lifestyle behaviour choices to ensure health, avoid preventable diseases and live in a balanced state of body, mind and spirit.

 - Top Tip – Diarise breaks and prioritise exercise.
 Spring and summer are a great time to start swimming, walking each day, doing some gardening or practising yoga outside.

 Social wellness means having good relationships, social stability and peace.
 Having emotional intelligence, morals, empathy, being adaptable and altruistic are all important factors here.

 - Top Tip – Talking to friends and family is vital.
 Lots of people feel the same way at the moment and sharing your feelings can help you feel less overwhelmed.

 This is about creating a sense of security and feeling as though you have enough money to meet your needs.
 Finding ways to save money without compromising lifestyle can reduce your worries.